Alex DeBrincat Game Preview: Red Wings vs. Bruins

-The Detroit Red Wings, with Alex DeBrincat, will be in action Saturday at 7:00 PM ET, and they'll be up against the Boston Bruins.
-If you'd like to wager on DeBrincat's prop bets, we've got plenty of information to help you.
+The Detroit Red Wings, including Alex DeBrincat, will be on the ice Saturday at 7:00 PM ET, and they'll be facing the Boston Bruins.
+Does a bet on DeBrincat interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.